arobinson434/IrRelayDaemon/README.md

 ## Build Environment
 I am cross-compiling this with buildroot.

-In the near future, I plan to build up a buildroot external config repo, which will pull and build this project by default.
-Once I am done with that effort, I will link that repo here.

-In the mean time, you too can build this with buildroot's tool-chain assuming you have ProtoBuf and Boost in that environment.
+If you wish to build a minimal buildroot image with this package, my [PiIrRelay](https://github.com/arobinson434/PiIrRelay) project should have you covered!
+Just head there, and follow the instructions.

+If you want to build this daemon standalone, you can do that here, provided that you have `boost` (with `boost-program_options`), `protobuf`, and `libgpiod2`.
+Additionally, you may need to modify `constants/hardware.h`, depending on your GPIO setup.

 ## Structure
 This program runs four services across three threads (including the main